-Sherri McClurg serves as the CEO.
+Sherri McClurg serves as the CEO and oversees operations.
 She and her husband, James, have hosted multiple times and as a family are deeply concerned about the global orphan care crisis and active in causes that bring hope to the hurting.
 Sherri has her doctorate in clinical psychology and worked for many years with children and adolescents who have experienced trauma.
 She currently serves with the John Maxwell Team on the President’s Advisory Council, speaking and training on personal growth and leadership around the world.
 Sherri and her family attend Painesville Assembly of God in Painesville, OH.

 Kristi Hannon serves as the Family Liasion.
-She and her husband, Ed, have hosted numerous times and currently sponsor a previous host child on a student visa.
+She and her husband, Ed, have hosted multiple times and currently sponsor a previous host child on a student visa.
 Kristi volunteers with several child and youth programs.
 She has a mathematics degree and also enjoys tutoring local students in math in her spare time.
 The Hannon family attends Covenant Presbyterian Church in Grove City, PA.

 Board of Directors